ravi0629prakash/Task-manager/README.md

 # Task Management Dashboard with Sign-In (Single Account)

 This project is a React-based task management dashboard that allows a single user to create, filter, sort, and mark tasks.
 It includes a sign-in feature using a pre-configured account.
-It utilizes Redux for state management, Firebase for authentication, and Material-UI for a clean and responsive user interface.
+It utilizes Redux for state management, Material-UI for a clean and responsive user interface.

 ## Features